krusta4711/aoc2022/README.md

 Programming `Tetris` was real fun.
 I worked with a clean Object structure to keep the overview.
 But creating the objects and handle them in a Map not fast enough for part 2.
 I would have to wait 3 days for the result. ;-)

 ---

+**Day 18**

+This was fun.
+I thought of a clean object oriented structure first but then decided to just throw the coordinates in a list.
+It worked fine.
+For part 2 it took me a while to understand that it is not enough to search for strait lines to the border but to also take winding tunnels into account.
+I flooded the outer box with water so that all tunnels get filled and then add the remaining air to the droplet and use part 1 calculation.

+---

 **Day 20**